 Application

 This specification applies to all instrumentation and control work completed under this project.
 One complete set of documentation will be maintained at the site at all times during construction and following acceptance of the facility.
-The reference copy for all documentation as well as a software version of the documentation will reside at the Region’s Bayview Operations Center and the respective HUB center.
+The reference copy for all documentation as well as a software version of the documentation will reside at the Region’s Bayview Operations Center.

+Measurement and Payment

+.1 All costs associated with the work of this Section shall be included in the price for Item No. A13.01 in the Bid Form.

 Preparation